 If you would like to sponsor migrants under the Tier 2 (General) Visa route, you will need to demonstrate that the position you are seeking to fill is at NQF Level 6 or above as stipulated in Appendix J: codes of practice for skilled workers of the home office published guidance.

-If your company has several branch offices in the UK, you may opt to apply for a license as a single entity covering all associated branches under one umbrella or apply for a separate License for each location.
+If your company has several branch offices in the UK, you may opt to apply for a licence as a single entity covering all associated branches under one umbrella or apply for a separate Licence for each location.

-How long is the Tier 2 Sponsorship License valid?
+How long is the Tier 2 Sponsorship Licence valid?

 Meeting with the Subjective Test under Tier 2 Sponsorship Licence